garyshirk/thriftstoreCsvToJson/README.md

-Python scripts files for generating test csv and json files in support of ThriftStoreLocator project
+Python script files for generating test csv and json files in support of ThriftStoreLocator project